ali-albdaer/Symplectica/docs/FEATURES.md

     - Float64 for physics and authoritative state.
 Float32 for GPU rendering.
 - Floating-origin system:
     - Camera fixed at (0, 0, 0).
-    - World re-centering triggered by a configurable distance threshold
+    - World re-centering triggered by a configurable distance threshold.
 - Reference-frame management for Orbital motion, SOI transitions, and camera stability.
 - Logarithmic depth buffer for large-scale depth ranges.